playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 [The Angular section on structural directives say that you should probably study the `ngFor` code to understand them better](https://angular.io/guide/structural-directives#microsyntax).
 Let's do them one better - let's make our own.

-Well okay, let's at least make a version of it that supports a limited part of it's API (just for conciseness).
+Well okay, let's at least make a version of it that supports a limited part of its API (just for conciseness).

 sSo what is the API we want to support?